 Once you are on the top, you can have a drink and a snack in the restaurant up there.
 Or even shop in the local boutiques.

-To your way back, I highly recommend taking a red train to Wengen.
+On your way back, I highly recommend taking a red train to Wengen.
 The ride as the hike is immensely beautiful.

 The ticket price should be 24 CHF, but please check all the latest prices right here: Train ride from Kleine Scheidegg to Wengen.